qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog30/index.rst

 Feature: OSM Downloader tool removed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have removed the OSM downloader tool that was provided in 2.x releases of QGIS.
-We encourage you to rather use the QuickOSM plugin which is in the process of being ported to QGIS 3.0.
+We encourage you to rather use the QuickOSM plugin which has been ported to QGIS 3.0.

 Forms and Widgets